 The good folks at the Living Desert Zoo have put up a lot of useful signage all along the hiking trail, so you likely won’t need a Wilderness Loop Trail map.
 Simply enter the hiking trail near the Native Bee Garden and you’ll be on your way – just follow the trail signs.

 When we need a hiking trail map, we always use the AllTrails hiking app when we go hiking with our kids.
-We downloaded the Wilderness Loop trail map into our AllTrails app our phones and followed along using the phone’s GPS.
+We downloaded the Wilderness Loop trail map in the AllTrails app on our phones and followed along using GPS.

 AllTrails Map